Puerto Montt The Lakes District, Chile Travel Guide

 Locate ATMs or currency exchange services to obtain local currency.
 Find a local SIM card vendor if you want to use one for phone and internet access.

-Get local money from an ATM.
+Withdraw local currency from an ATM.
 Purchase a local SIM card if desired.
-Utilize pre-booked transfers, licensed airport taxis, or shared shuttles to accommodation.
+Utilize pre-transfers that have been booked, licensed airport taxis, or shared shuttles to accommodation.

-Factor in baggage allowance if you purchase many souvenirs.
+Factor in weight limits for luggage if you purchase many souvenirs.
 Inquire about courier services for larger items.
 Be aware of customs regulations for your home country.

 Chile does not have a general VAT refund system for tourists on goods purchased.
 Therefore, do not account for this.

-Arrive at the airport 2-3 hours before international flights plus ONE.5-TWO hours for domestic flights.
-For buses, arrive at the terminal 30-45 minutes prior to departure.
+Arrive at the airport 2-3 hours before international flights plus ONE.5-2 hours for domestic.
+For buses, arrive at the terminal 30-45 minutes before departure.

 Confirm your flight, bus, or ferry schedules the day before departure.